puspitasarimiranti/IBM-Project-Standard-of-Living-SOL-Parameters-in-Various-Countries/README.md

 ### Task 3

-Now that the data is ready, I will apply statistical techniques to analyze the data and identify insights and trends like: What are the top programming languages that are in demand?
-What are the top database skills that are in demand?
-What are the most popular IDEs?
-And Demographic data like age and education level distribution of developers.
+Now that the data is ready, I will apply statistical techniques to analyze the data and identify insights and trends like: What are the influence of GDP per capita on heaLthy life expectancy?
+What are the influence of GDP per capita on happiness score?
+What are the correlation between happiness factor vs happiness score?

 ### Task 4

 In the fourth task, I'll focus on choosing appropriate visualizations based on the data I want to present using charts, plots, and histograms to help reveal my findings and trends.
-I am going to access the Data from an SQL database and pull only the data I need into DataFrames.

 ### Task 5

-For task 5, I will employ Cognos to create interactive dashboards to help analyze and present the data dynamically.
+For task 5, I will employ Jupyter Notebook to create interactive dashboards to help analyze and present the data dynamically.

 ### Task 6